marafathussain/ML_book_easy/chapters/chapter2.md

 **Analogy:**

 Imagine teaching students by giving them practice problems.
 Then, on the exam, you give them the exact same problems.
-They'll ace it!
+They will ace it!
 But have they actually learned mathematics, or did they just memorize solutions?

 To truly assess learning, you must test on new, unseen problems.